rzhw/WebMP3Gain/README.md

 ## Compiling

-Last tested with kripken/emscripten@18a6854c28.
+Last tested with kripken/emscripten@0708b232ee.
 Simply set up Emscripten in your PATH, and run `make`.

-## Known issues

-- Standard output isn't shown when using as a web worker (see gh-pages branch)